SlithyMatt/x16-xci/example/APPENDIX.md

 sprite_frames 5  0  51 52  # beer sign
 sprite 5  191 134
 sprite_move 5  45  255  0 0
+if near_car
+sprite_frames 1  0  1H 2H 3H 2H 1H 4H 5H 4H
+sprite_frames 3  0  38
+sprite_frames 4  0  40     # Rear of car, parked
+sprite 1  220 146
+sprite 3  236 170
+sprite 4  252 170
+end_if
+if near_izzys
+sprite_frames 1  0  1H 2H 3H 2H 1H 4H 5H 4H
+sprite_frames 3  0  38
+sprite_frames 4  0  40     # Rear of car, parked
+sprite 1  164 146
+sprite 3  236 170
+sprite 4  252 170
+end_if
+if near_garage
+sprite_frames 1  0  1 2 3 2 1 4 5 4
+sprite_frames 3  0  38
+sprite_frames 4  0  40     # Rear of car, parked
+sprite 1  56 146
+sprite 3  236 170
+sprite 4  252 170
+end_if
+end_if
 end_anim
 ```

 The **init** sequence starts two sprite animations.
 First is a flashing red beacon at the top of a skyscraper in the background.
 It changes between on and off every second.
 The other sprite is a neon "BEER" sign in the window of Izzy's that also flashes on and off, but every 0.75 seconds so that it is out-of-phase with the beacon.
 Both animations will continue for the maximum amount of frames.

+While, as we will see in the **first** sequence, this level is always entered via driving during gameplay, the **init** sequence also has to take game loading into consideration.
+If a game is saved during this level, the avatar will already be out on the sidewalk and the car parked, so these cases are all handled by three sub-sequences that determine the position of the avatar based on state.

 ```
 first